← All articles

 Has authority or influence

-Has timing that allows something to actually happen
+Has timing that means something can actually happen

-The goal is therefore not the most leads possible.
+So the goal is not as many leads as possible.

-The goal is the most right leads possible.
+The goal is as many right leads as possible.

 The system in 5 parts

-This is the framework we use when building lead machines in B2B.
+This is the framework we use when we build lead machines in B2B.

-1) Offer and direction: Focus on what you actually sell
+1) Offer and direction: Sharpen what you actually sell

 B2B marketing often fails because the offer is too broad:

-This is true, but it is not purchasable.
+It is true, but it is not buyable.

 What you want is a clear package that: